 Los Angeles Harbor College's APASS (Asian Pacific American Student Success) program will discuss findings from our student and family workshops around creating an Intergenerational Conversation about Our Dreams for Education, Career, and Social Justice.
-The goal of these workshops is to acknowledge and address the "unfinished business" of generational conflicts that impede student
+The goal of these workshops is to acknowledge and address the "unfinished business" of generational conflicts that impede student success.
+In our student population, these conflicts often manifest as pressures to contribute to family finances while in school and to pursue career paths that serve the family's financial goals, sometimes at the expense of the student's personal aspirations and the pursuit of social justice community-wide.

-- Karen Amano-Tompkins, MA, English Instructor and APASS Faculty Co-Coordinator, Los Angeles Harbor College - Christian Lozada, MFA, English Instructor and APASS Faculty Co-Coordinator, Los Angeles Harbor College - Kim Briann Soria, President of APASS Student Club, Los Angeles Harbor College
+- Karen Amano-Tompkins, MA, English Instructor and APASS Faculty Co-Coordinator, Los Angeles Harbor College - Christian Lozada, MFA, English Instructor and APASS Faculty Co-Coordinator, Los Angeles Harbor College - Leland Simpliciano, MS, APASS Counselor/ Coordinator, Los Angeles Harbor College - Kim Briann Soria, President of APASS Student Club, Los Angeles Harbor College